|Total Market Size

 South Africa has a thriving start up and tech market.
 The South African government via the ICT small, medium, and micro-enterprises (SMME) Development Strategy seeks to accelerate the growth and development in the SMME sector.
 Government support is given to partnerships for incubation, networking, and capacity building.

 Broadband access continues to improve due to investments in submarine and terrestrial fiber-optic networks which have increased capacity and coverage.
 This will continue to be an important factor for spending in this sector.
-The 2016 StatSA General Household Survey reported a national household internet usage of 59.3 percent, mainly accessed through mobile devices.
 The cost of data in South Africa is still relatively high.
 Some dominant operators charge eight times more per data bundle than in other African countries.
-After public demand the Competition Commission released a report on its market inquiry, mandating the telecommunication companies to lower their cost for data.
-The telecommunication companies blamed the small amount of available spectrum but are subsequently either in discussions to or have already lowered data costs making access for all South Africans a little cheaper.
+After public demand, the Competition Commission released a report on its market inquiry, mandating the telecommunication companies to lower their cost for data.
+The telecommunication companies blamed the small amount of available spectrum but they subsequently lowered data costs making access for all South Africans a little cheaper but still relatively higher.
+According to the most recent survey by Research ICT Africa (a regional think tank), data prices in South Africa remain relatively high.
+South Africa was ranked 27th out of 42 countries regarding the average cost of 1 GB of data in the third quarter of 2022.
+South Africa’s data costs were around four times those of Ghana and Kenya.
+Even though broadband access continues to improve in terms of capacity and coverage, with operators’ increased investments into their 4G and fiber and for some, such as the largest operators, investments into their 5G networks in the country, there is still a wide digital divide.
+In comparison to rural and underserved areas, urban areas have stronger broadband infrastructure and higher internet penetration rates.
+The extensive usage of mobile phones is contributing to increased internet access, particularly in rural areas.

-Several challenges still stand in the way of smart cities becoming a reality in South Africa - an underdeveloped infrastructure, skills deficit, and need for local and international investment for example.
-This is a particularly vexing hindrance to the advancement of smart cities nationally, requiring well-trained, tech-savvy individuals who understand and can use IT systems.
+Several challenges still stand in the way of smart cities becoming a reality in South Africa - an underdeveloped infrastructure, skills deficit, and need for local and international investment.
+This is a hindrance to the advancement of smart cities nationally, requiring well-trained, tech-savvy individuals who understand and can use IT systems.
 The major metropolitan areas such as Cape Town, Johannesburg and Durban have started researching smart technologies geared to smart mobility to address traffic challenges due to an increase in urbanization.

 There are opportunities within organizations looking for assistance in utilizing efficiencies from cloud computing such as Software as a Service (SaaS) and Infrastructure-as-a-Service.
 Cloud computing is becoming more important due to improved bandwidth availability, security, and lowered cost of broadband, as well as additional internet providers competing in the market.
 The improvements in data center infrastructure have resulted in a boost to cloud computing.
-It is estimated that around 60 percent of large South African companies have implemented some form of cloud computing since 2016.
-With the increase of cloud computing local firms including the telecommunication firms are offering data center services.
-These include MTN, Vodacom, Neotel and BCX.
-Huawei, AWS, Microsoft, Oracle all have data centers and positioning themselves to be a regional hub.
+It is estimated that around 77 percent of large South African companies have implemented some form of cloud computing.
+With the increase of cloud computing local firms including telecommunication, and BCX.
+Huawei, AWS, Microsoft, and Oracle all have data centers and re positioning themselves to be a regional hub.

 Cybersecurity.
 There have been high-profile cyber-attacks and hacks on financial, utility, transportation infrastructure and even political parties.
 Due to the increase in internet traffic, there will be increased demand for IT security products and software within most sectors.
 As the Internet of Things (IoT) or connected devices grows in popularity so does the threat of cyber hacks/attacks.
-According to PWC, March 2016, 32 percent of (reported) organizations in South Africa were victims of cybercrime with 16 percent not knowing if they were victims or not.
-Only 35 percent had a cyber incident response plan.
-As South Africa has some of the most developed infrastructure amongst its African neighbors, which has led to an increase in cybercrimes in South Africa.
+South Africa has some of the most developed infrastructure amongst its African neighbors, which has led to an increase in cybercrimes in South Africa.
 Experts assessed that private companies generally had better cybersecurity procedures in place than government entities and state-owned firms, as well as greater investment in cybersecurity insurance.

 The Department of Communications and Digital Technologies (DCDT)